-To assess the process, the process characteristics and the killing curve must be known.
-Since saturation in the condensate film is mediated by, among other things, how and when formaldehyde is added, different killing curves are also seen.
+To assess the process, the kill curve must be known.
+Since saturation in the condensate film is mediated by, among other things, how and when formaldehyde is added, different kill curves are also seen.

-If steam and formaldehyde are added simultaneously, the killing curve is linear using a semilogarithmic illustration.
+If steam and formaldehyde are added simultaneously, the kill curve is linear using a semilogarithmic illustration.